adit26data/adit26data/README.md

 - 💻 I enjoy working with **HTML, CSS, React, Javascript and Node.
 I am well familiarised with web development technologies**
 - 💬 Talk to me about football, books, carrom, history, films and pretty much anything else.
 - 👯 We can connect to play some games like AmongUS, Stumble Guys and Racing games.
-- 👔Currently working on a Python GUI Tkinter based project for DRDO as a technical trainee at INMAS-DRDO.
+- 👔Interned as technical trainee at INMAS-DRDO and built a foundational prototype model for long distance file transfer and inventory management system GUI desktop app using tkinter, sqlite3 and a plethora of python libraries.
 - ☁Also diving into cloud and learning for AWS Cloud Practitioner and Google Cloud Digital Leader Exams.
 - Also participating in the Google Cloud Arcade 2023 for September to December months
 - ☄<a href="https://aditresume.tiiny.site">Resume</a>